amrutnrp/Odia-Fasttype-windows/README.md

 One doesn't need to type only on a window to get odia character.
 Any window supporting unicode encoding will display Odia characters upon typing.

-THe basic building block is complete.
+The basic building block is complete.
 But it's not perfect yet.

 # Referece :-